 A medical license granted by a U.S. state or jurisdiction is required of every practicing physician.
-Licensing boards and statutes can be complex and vary from state to state, depending on each jurisdiction’s resources, regulations and state laws.
+Licensing boards can be complex and their requirements can vary from state to state, depending on each jurisdiction’s resources, regulations and laws.

 While there is a trend toward uniformity of requirements among licensing boards, automatic reciprocity between state medical boards has mostly been discontinued.
-This means that current licensure processes require physicians to complete individual applications for each state in which they seek to practice medicine in any form, including telemedicine.
+This means that current licensure processes require physicians to complete individual applications for each state in which they seek to practice medicine in any form, including telemedicine (PDF).

 A physician seeking initial licensure or subsequently applying for a license in other states should anticipate the possibility of delays due to the necessary investigation of credentials and past practices.

-Physicians should plan for at least a 60-day period from the time they submit a completed application for license and the actual date licensure is granted.
-Physicians who are graduates of a medical school outside the United States should anticipate a slightly longer period.
-It takes time for the state medical licensing boards and their staff to fairly evaluate each application for licensure.
+Physicians should allow at least two months from the time they submit an application for licensure to be granted.
+Physicians who are graduates of a medical school outside the U.S.—international medical graduates (IMGs)—should anticipate a slightly longer period.
+It takes time for the state medical licensing boards and their staff to fairly evaluate each application.

-- When contacting a licensing board for the 1st time, ask for a copy of its current licensing requirements and the average time it takes to process applications.
+- When contacting a licensing board for the first time, ask for a copy of its licensing requirements and the average time it takes to process applications.